../

 one = notGate SZero

-will the problem be discovered during type checking.
-At this point, the compiler will report an error:
+will the problem be found in type checking.
+At this time, the compiler will report an error:

 • Couldn't match type ‘'Zero’ with ‘'One’